Ashok0/HL2VREssentials/README.md

 Last updated: September 23, 2022

 ## Preamble
 Half-Life 2 has gained a massive library of incredible mods over the years.
-Keeping track of the best HL2 mods can be cumbersome as everything is mostly scattered across Gamebanana, Moddb, and Gmod Workshop.
+Keeping track of the best HL2 mods can be cumbersome as everything is mostly scattered across Gamebanana, ModDB, and Gmod Workshop.
 There are arguably no great all-one-one HL2 texture mods for retexturing the entire game, as most texture mods are either not comprehensive or make contentious changes to the game's original artstyle.

 I have made an attempt to greatly simplify Half-Life 2 VR's modding process by creating a standalone copy of Mod Organizer 2 which is preconfigured with the most essential mods for improving immersion in Half-Life 2 VR.
 Great care was taken in selecting the best and most "VR friendly" models and textures with an appropriate load order across a wide variety of different texture mods.
 All credit for the mods included in this modpack goes to the original mod authors.